apevol/SQLite-python-exploration/README.md

 # SQLite-python-exploration
-Learning map for SQLite database functionality with python.1
+Learning map for SQLite database functionality with python.